-NOTE A - BASIS OF PRESENTATION
+NOTE A-BASIS OF PRESENTATION

-The summarized information of Tejon Ranch Co. and Subsidiaries, or the Company, furnished pursuant to the instructions to Part I of Form 10-Q is unsuited and reflects all adjustments which are, in the opinion of the Company's management, necessary for a fair statement of the results for the interim period.
+The summarized information of Tejon Ranch Co. and Subsidiaries, or the Company, furnished pursuant to the instructions to Part I of Form 10-Q is unaudited and reflects all adjustments which are, in the opinion of the Company's management, necessary for a fair statement of the results for the interim period.
 All such adjustments are of a normal recurring nature.

 The Company has identified three reportable segments: real estate-commercial/industrial, real estate-resort/residential, and farming.
-Information for the Company's reported segments is presented in its consolidated condensed statements of income.
-The Company's reporting segments follow the same accounting policies used for the Company's consolidated financial statements.
+Information for the Company's reported segments is presented in its consolidated condensed statements of operations.
+The Company's reporting segments follow the same accounting policies used for the Company's annual consolidated financial statements.
 Management evaluates a segment's performance based upon a number of factors including pretax results.

-The results of the period reported herein are not indicative of the results to be expected for the full year due to the seasonal nature of the Company's agricultural activities.
-Historically, the largest percentages of the Company's annual revenue are recognized during the third and fourth quarters.
+The results of the period reported herein are not indicative of the results to be expected for the full year due to the seasonal nature of the Company's agricultural activities and timing of real estate sales and leasing activities.
+Historically, the largest percentage of the Company's farming revenues are recognized during the third and fourth quarters.